puffyCid/artemis-book/src/README.md

 **NO**

-`artemis` is a new forensic tool written from scratch and is currently developed during my spare time.
-It has not been tested in any real production environment.
-It does however have extensive tests (over 700!) and has been carefully developed to make sure the data it produces is accurate.
+`artemis` is a new forensic tool written from scratch and it has not been tested in any production environment.
+It does however have an extensive test suite and has been carefully developed to make sure the data it produces is accurate.

 If you are looking for a free and open-source forensic tool to lead an investigation, two (2) great options are: